nickyhajal/world-domination-summit/_content/faqs.md

 ### What is the refund/exchange policy on WDS tickets?

 All WDS tickets are non-refundable.
 Transfers and name changes on tickets are available for a $100 fee up to 60 days prior to the event.
-After **May 10th, 2015** no further transfers or name changes will be possible.
+After **June 10th, 2016** no further transfers or name changes will be possible.

 <div class="line-canvas"></div>